alijanbein/GMarket/README.md

 <!-- Tech stack -->
 <img src="./readme/title5.svg"/>

-###  Coffee Express is built using the following technologies:
+###  Green Market is built using the following technologies:

 - This project uses the [React Native framework](https://reactnative.dev/).
 React Native apps can be built for multiple platforms, including Android, iOS, macOS, tvOS, Web, Windows and UWP.
 - For persistent storage (database), the app uses the [mongodb](https://www.mongodb.com/)  which allows the app to store all data in different schema